CaringalML/AWS-Laravel-RESTful-API-Backend-Infrastructure/README.md

-# Student Enrollment System Infrastructure
+# AWS Backend Infrastructure for Student Enrollment System

 This repository contains the Terraform infrastructure code for deploying a highly available, scalable Laravel application on AWS ECS Fargate.